Board of Directors

 Artists Resource Organisations

-Christina is CEO of the Association of Northern Kimberly and Arnhem Aboriginal Artists, the peak advocacy and support agency for over 5,000 Indigenous artists and 49 Aboriginal-owned art centres and artist groups in a region of northern Australian, which covers over a million square kilometres.
-Before joining ANKAAA, Christina lectured in contemporary art and art theory at universities in Sydney and Melbourne.
+Christina is CEO of Arnhem, Northern and Kimberley Artists Aboriginal Corporation (ANKA).
+ANKA is the Indigenous governed peak advocacy and support organisation for over 5,000 Aboriginal artists and 49 Aboriginal-owned art centres and artist groups in Arnhem Land, the Kimberley, the Tiwi Islands and Darwin/Katherine.
+ANKA regions span over one million square kilometres of remote Northern Australia.
+Before joining ANKA, Christina lectured in contemporary art and art theory at The University of Sydney and The University of Melbourne.
 Christina is also a Board Member of the Darwin Aboriginal Art Fair.

 Legal, Arts, Business and Consumer Expertise